 Because Social Security's disability listings require that these complications be quite severe to qualify for disability, Social Security finds that most people who apply for disability due to diabetes do not meet a listing.
 The agency then goes on to do an RFC analysis (see below) to see if the applicant can do any type of work.

 If you don't meet the requirements of a listing, the SSA will assess your residual functional capacity (RFC), to understand how much your functioning is limited.
-Your RFC is a measurement of the level of activity that you can do despite your illness; an RFC can be for medium work, light work, or sedentary work.
-To determine your RFC, the SSA will review:
+Your RFC is a measurement of the level of activity that you can do despite your illness.
+A typical RFC for somebody with diabetes may contain exertional limitations for medium work, light work, or sedentary work.

-Analyzing your RFC.
-The SSA will then look to see whether your RFC is limiting enough that, given your age, the jobs you have held in the past, and your education level, you can't be expected to work.
 For example, if your visual acuity is 20/70 or worse, your RFC might note that you can't drive or work around hazardous machinery.
-If your prior jobs all required driving or working around hazardous machinery, and you have little education or skills you could transfer to another job, it's possible that the SSA might find that there is no work you could be expected to do.
-However, this is likely only if you are 55 or older.
-If you are younger, the SSA will say there are plenty of unskilled jobs you could learn to do that don't require driving or working around hazardous machinery.
+If your prior jobs all required driving or working around hazardous machinery, and you have little education or skills you could transfer to another job, it's possible that the SSA might find that there is no work you could be expected to do, at least if you're 55 or older.
+If you're younger, the SSA will likely say there are plenty of unskilled jobs you could learn to do that don't require driving or working around hazardous machinery.

 An easy way to apply for Social Security disability benefits is to file your claim online at www.ssa.gov/applyfordisability.
 You can also file a claim over the phone by contacting Social Security at 800-772-1213, but be prepared for long wait times.
 For more information, please see our article about applying for Social Security disability benefits.